msnhdd/pass-generator/README.md

 # Password Generator
 a password generator with these options:<br/>
-• add lowercase option to the password
+• add lowercase option to the password<br/>
-• add uppercase option to the password
+• add uppercase option to the password<br/>
-• add numbers option to the password
+• add numbers option to the password<br/>
-• add symbols option to the password
+• add symbols option to the password<br/>
-• add filter duplicate chars option to the password
+• add filter duplicate chars option to the password<br/>
-• add spaces option to the password
+• add spaces option to the password<br/>
 • can select char count between 8 - 32 chars